radialglo/radialglo.github.com/source/_posts/2014-10-27-additional-things-i-learned-from-jquery-source.markdown

 I would also recommend taking a look at [Paul Irish's](http://www.paulirish.com/) related posts:
 [10 Things I learned From jQuery Source](http://www.paulirish.com/2010/10-things-i-learned-from-the-jquery-source/) and [11 More Things I learned From jQuery source](http://www.paulirish.com/2011/11-more-things-i-learned-from-the-jquery-source/).
-Here is also a [github gists](https://gist.github.com/chitsaou/4283482) that summarizes those videos.
+Here is also a [github gist](https://gist.github.com/chitsaou/4283482) that summarizes those videos.
 I try not to overlap with ideas he has already explained unless they are crucial to what I am discussing below.

 At the time of this writing, the version of jQuery I am exploring is **v2.1.1**.

-## How the development modules are structures
+## How the development modules are structured

 From a development perspective jQuery is broken down into a bunch of modules.